-Rare Breed is one of four super-premium bourbons currently in standard production from the folks at Wild Turkey – the other three being Russell’s Reserve Single Barrel and 10-Year, and Wild Turkey Kentucky Spirit.
-Each of these four super-premium whiskeys have something unique on-paper and in taste profile, and Rare Breed is the only barrel proof bourbon of the bunch.
-That said, there’s no age statement or barrel information (size of the batch, barrel locations, etc.) – just an elegantly worded label that reads:
+Rare Breed is one of four super-premium bourbons currently in standard production at Wild Turkey Distillery – the other three being Russell’s Reserve Single Barrel, Russell’s Reserve 10-year, and Wild Turkey Kentucky Spirit.
+Each of these four super-premium offerings have something unique on paper and in taste profile, though Rare Breed is the only barrel-proof bourbon of the bunch.
+That said, there’s no age statement or barrel information (batch size, maturation locations, etc.), just an elegantly worded label which reads:

 The spirit of Wild Turkey has been captured in this barrel proof whiskey to create the finest of bourbon pleasures.
 Hand-crafted and uncut with water, Rare Breed is truly a legendary treasure to savor.